Jesse Tyler Ferguson

 Jesse Tyler Ferguson (born October 22, 1975) is an American actor.
 From 2009 to 2020, he portrayed Mitchell Pritchett on the sitcom Modern Family, for which he earned five consecutive nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series.

-Ferguson made his Broadway debut in On the Town, and was in the original Broadway cast of The 25th Annual Putnam County Spelling Bee, for which he and his ensemble cast won a Drama Desk Award for Outstanding Cast Ensemble.
-He has appeared in theatre adaptations of A Winter's Tale, The Producers, A Midsummer Night's Dream, Spamalot and The Merchant of Venice.
-For his performance in the 2016 Broadway production of Fully Committed, Ferguson was awarded a Drama Desk Award for Outstanding Solo Performance.
-He won the Tony Award for Best Featured Actor in a Play for his performance in the 2022 Broadway revival of Richard Greenberg's Take Me Out.
+He is also known for his theatrical work, winning a Tony Award in 2022 for Best Featured Actor in a Play for Take Me Out, and originating the role of Leaf Coneybear in the original Broadway cast of The 25th Annual Putnam County Spelling Bee in 2006.

+Ferguson made his Broadway debut in On the Town (1998), He has appeared in numerous productions of Shakespeare in the Park, acting in A Midsummer Night's Dream (2007), A Winter's Tale (2010), The Merchant of Venice (2010), The Tempest (2015), and Twelfth Night; or What You Will (2025).

+In 2016, he starred on Broadway in Fully Committed, for which he won the Drama Desk Award for Outstanding Solo Performance.

-Early years
+Early life

-Jesse Tyler Ferguson was born in Missoula, Montana, to Anne Ferguson (née Doyle) and Robert "Bob" Ferguson.
-His parents divorced when he was 18 years old.
-Ferguson has a brother, Ben Ferguson, and sister, Kelly Ferguson.
-Ferguson was named after his paternal grandmother, Jessie Uppercue Ferguson, to whom he was very close growing up.
-His paternal great-grandfather was also named Jesse.
+Jesse Tyler Ferguson was born in Missoula, Montana, to Anne Ferguson (née Doyle; 1948–2024) and Robert "Bob" Ferguson (born 1946).
+He was named after his paternal grandmother, Jessie Uppercue Ferguson, to whom he was very close growing up.
+He was also named after his paternal great-grandfather, Jesse.
+He has a brother, Benjamin Ferguson, and a sister, Kelly Ferguson.

-His family moved when he was young to Albuquerque, New Mexico, where he was raised.
-At age eight he decided to become an actor, and joined the Albuquerque Children's Theater, where he was a member for six years.
-At Albuquerque's St. Pius X High School, Ferguson played Albert Peterson in Bye Bye Birdie and General Bullmoose in Li'l Abner.
+His family moved to Albuquerque, New Mexico, where he was raised.
+At age eight, Ferguson decided to become an actor, and joined the Albuquerque Children's Theater, where he was a member for six years.
+While attending St. Pius X High School, Ferguson acted in the plays Bye Bye Birdie and Li'l Abner.
 He participated on the speech and debate team and graduated in 1994.
 He worked as a dancer/singer at Cliff's Amusement Park.

-After high school Ferguson attended The American Musical and Dramatic Academy (AMDA) in New York City.
+Ferguson was 18 years old when his parents divorced.
+After high school, Ferguson attended The American Musical and Dramatic Academy (AMDA) in New York City.

 Career

 Theater

 In New York City, Ferguson worked mainly in Off-Broadway and Broadway theatre, including the Tony Award-winning The 25th Annual Putnam County Spelling Bee, where he originated the role of Leaf Coneybear.
 Ferguson starred in the Public Theater's 2007 Shakespeare in the Park production of A Midsummer Night's Dream and 2015 production of The Tempest.
 In the summer of 2015, he played Sir Robin in the Hollywood Bowl production of Monty Python's Spamalot.

 In March 2012, Ferguson was featured as Dr. Ilan Meyer in a performance of Dustin Lance Black's play 8, a staged reenactment of Perry v.
 Brown, the federal trial that overturned California's Proposition 8 ban on same-sex marriage.
 The production was held at the Wilshire Ebell Theatre and broadcast on YouTube to raise money for the American Foundation for Equal Rights, a non-profit organization funding the plaintiffs' legal team and sponsoring the play.
+He appeared in the 2022 Broadway revival of Take Me Out, for which he won a Tony Award.